-Captain – G Parr
+Captain – George Parr

 The only First-Class match played by the county in 1856 was on the Kelham Road Ground in Newark, where Notts played the All England Eleven (AEE) in mid-August.
 The match was organised by William Clarke; England, who lacked several well-known cricketers, still beat the County by seven runs (AEE 84 & 84, Notts 82 & 79).
 Alfred Mynn, now nearly 50, and Julius Caesar made the runs for England, but the highest innings for Notts was 26, in the second innings, which came from the bat of a local Newark player, James Chatterton.
 A tailor in his native town, Chatterton was a defensive batsman and played occasionally for Notts over the next ten years.

-How Clarke became captain of Notts is not known but, having taken over the job, Clarke was too strong a character to be dispossessed.
+How Clarke became captain of Notts is not known - it certainly pre-dates his tenure of the TBI - but, having taken over the job, he proved too strong a character to be dispossessed.
 Though some Notts games were organised without him, after his move from Trent Bridge, the County side seemed a little lost in his absence.
 The fact he employed the best Notts players from the time he started his England Eleven tied the hands of any Committee formed to stage Notts matches.